Cookies on the Gambling Commission website

 Audit coverage for aspects provided by third parties

 Operators must satisfy themselves of the information security adequacy in place with the third parties they use.
 Social responsibility code provision 1.1.2 outlines licensees’ responsibility for third parties.
-In addition to this code there are requirements that would be within the audit scope, specifically dealing with the management of third parties, namely the ISO/IEC 27001:2013 extract within the RTS: Standard – 15 Supplier Relationships.
+In addition to this code there are requirements that would be within the audit scope, specifically dealing with the management of third parties, namely the ISO/IEC 27001:2022 control 5.19 Information security in supplier relationships.

 The auditor, as part of planning for the audit and in conjunction with the operator, must establish if there are third parties and whether they should form part of the audit scope.